davidclough/node/_documents/javascript-guide/javascript-guide.md

 	console.log(convertToSnakeCase("My    object container"));

 #### <a name="language-types-object"></a>Object
 JavaScript objects have been thoroughly explained in the [Objects](#language-objects) section further up.
-You can also look at MDN - Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
+You can also look at [MDN - Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).

-When going up the prototype chain of virtually an object you will eventually reach the `Object`.
-It provides some basic "instance" methods, like `toString()`, which are therefore available to an object you create.
+When going up the prototype chain of virtually any object you will eventually reach the `Object`.
+It provides some basic "instance" methods, like `toString()`, which are therefore available to any object you create.
 It also provides some methods which, in the C# world, would be classed as static.

 ##### toString()
-It does have a `toString()` method, although this is not particularly useful.
-Other more specific object prototypes define their own, more specific versions, e.g. Array will return all its item values in a comma-separated string.
+It has a `toString()` method, although this is not particularly useful.
+Other derived object prototypes define their own, more specific versions, e.g. Array will return all its item values in a comma-separated string.

 ##### hasOwnProperty()
 This function iterates through all the properties of an object and uses the `hasOwnProperty` method to log information about the ones which belong to the object itself and are not inherited via the prototype chain.
-It also contains one of the few generally accepted uses of the [for...in](#language-javascript-keywords-for-in) clause (see later).
+The code below contains one of the few generally accepted uses of the [for...in](#language-javascript-keywords-for-in) clause (see later).

 	// Outputs properties of an object that are defined directly with the object
 	// and not inherited from the prototype chain.